KingJMS1/pivis/README.md

 cd pivis
 pip install --editable .
 ```
 3. Edit away.
-Examples of how to use in https://github.com/KingJMS1/pivis/blob/main/examples/example.py.
+Example of how to use in https://github.com/KingJMS1/pivis/blob/main/examples/example.py.